- Written by Dr.Mehmet Demircioglu

 Before and after photos can be helpful, but they can also mislead.
 Lighting, hair length, styling products, camera angle, wetness, and combing direction can change the appearance dramatically.
 A result that looks dense in soft light may look different under harsh overhead light.
 A true comparison should show similar conditions.

-When I review results, I pay attention to the hairline, donor area, density distribution, and whether the case looks believable from more than one angle.
+When I review results, I pay attention to the hairline, donor area, density distribution, and whether the case looks natural from more than one angle.
 A single beautiful photo is not the same as a full evaluation.
 My article about whether you can trust hair transplant before and after photos goes deeper into this subject.

 The first few nights can feel awkward because patients may need to sleep with the head elevated.
 Swelling can move downward before it disappears.
 The donor area can feel tight or sore.
 Itching can appear as healing progresses.
 These experiences are usually manageable when the patient understands what is happening.